About

 Writer & Broadcaster

-Lucy O’Brien is the author of Madonna: Like An Icon (2018), which was translated into 13 languages.
-She also wrote She Bop: The Definitive History of Women in Popular Music (published in three editions).
-It inspired the 2002 Radio 2 series She Bop, and two exhibitions: She Bop at the National Portrait Gallery in 2001, and She-Bop-A-Lula, at the Strand Gallery, 2012.
+Lucy also wrote She Bop: The Definitive History of Women in Popular Music, now in its fourth edition.
+The book inspired 2002 Radio 2 series She Bop, and two exhibitions: She Bop at the National Portrait Gallery in 2001, and She-Bop-A-Lula, at the Strand Gallery, 2012, and has become a set text.

-Lucy has acted as a consultant and guest contributor in television and radio, for example on Channel 4 News, BBC Radio 4 - Woman’s Hour, Radio London and numerous BBC 4 documentaries.
+Lucy has worked for the music press since the 1980s, starting on NME and contributing to a range of titles including MOJO, Q, The Sunday Times, The Guardian and The Quietus.
+She's a consultant and guest contributor in television and radio, for example Channel 4 News, BBC Radio 4 - Woman’s Hour, Radio London, and numerous TV music documentaries.
 She also co-produced Righteous Babes, the 1998 Channel 4 film about rock and new feminism.

-She currently teaches at London College of Music, UWL, and was Course Leader for BA (Hons) Music Journalism and BA (Hons) Music Marketing & Promotion courses at UCA,

-She also taught Media and Communications at Goldsmiths, University of London, University of Westminster, and Southampton Solent University.
+She teaches postgrad research and Music Industry Management at London College of Music, UWL, and was Course Leader for BA (Hons) Music Journalism and BA (Hons) Music Marketing & Promotion courses at UCA.
+She taught Media and Communications at Goldsmiths, University of London, and University of Westminster.
 Her specialist research areas are music subcultures and scenes, feminism and popular culture, writing and publishing biography.

 And back in the late 70s/early 80s, Lucy played and sang in all-girl punk band The Catholic Girls.